Rail transport modelling scales: Scale standards

 Most standards are regional, but some have followers in other parts of the world outside their native region, most notably NEM and NMRA.
 While the most significant standardised dimension of a model railway scale is the gauge, a typical scale standard covers many more aspects of model railways and defines scale-specific dimensions for items like catenary, rolling stock wheels, loading gauge, curve radii and grades for slopes, for instance.

 NEM

 MOROP (the European federation of national model railway associations) is a European organisation which publishes NEM-standards.
-NEM-standards are used by model railway industry and hobbyists in Europe.
-The standards are published in French and German and both versions have an official status.
-Unofficial translations in English from third parties exist for certain NEM-standard sheets.
+The standards are used by model railway industry and hobbyists in Continental Europe.
+The NEM standards are published by the technical commission of MOROP in French and German and both versions have an official status.
+Member associations and individuals have translated these official versions into other languages, and therefore English versions are also available directly from MOROP.
+Due to the unofficial status, some translations are just literal (word-by-word) translations.
+For example, in NEM 010 the French “voie H0” translates as “gauge H0” in English, the same as the German “Spur H0”.

 Model railway scales and gauges are standardized in NEM 010, which covers several gauges for each scale.
 Narrow gauges are indicated by an additional letter added after the base scale as follows: